code-423n4/2022-08-frax/README.md

 ### Frax Price Volatility

-- Because FRAX is treated as having a price of 1, FRAX price volatility could cause bad debt or unnecessary liquidations
+- Because &#36;FRAX is treated as having a price of &#36;1, &#36;FRAX price volatility could cause bad debt or unnecessary liquidations

 # Contracts Under Review